ProgramingMaster/finalproject/DESIGN.md

 the userId and the name of the workout.
 This index is used alot because workout names are only unique to the user.
 If you want to find the weight of a workout, you have to not only search that has the same name as the one your looking for, and the same userId as the one that's logged in

+      ##style.css
+  Just some basic stuff.
+The form-control class is actually a bootstrap class.
+I'm just overriding parts of it.
+I use width auto on it so that the form only takes up as much space as needed.